xjusko/speech_therpist_patient_app/README.md

 4. Connect to the faculty VPN server: <https://www.fi.muni.cz/tech/unix/vpn.html.cs>
 5. Start the app: `npm run dev` or `yarn run dev`

-The app will be running at <http://localhost:5173/defaultexercises>.
+The app will be running at <http://localhost:5173/>.

 ## Usage

-TODO: Add usage instructions and examples
+Exercise and therapist data are not part of this application, thus I am not responsible for that content.

+To try out a test account connected to a test therapist account, login using the following data:

+- email: `example@email.com`
+- password: `Passw0rd`

 ## Contributing